torvalds/linux/Documentation/kbuild/kconfig-language.rst

-Note: the use of the internal config variable HAVE_GENERIC_IOMAP, it is introduced to overcome the limitation of select which will force a config option to 'y' no matter the dependencies.
+Note: the use of the internal config variable HAVE_GENERIC_IOMAP, it is introduced to overcome the limitation of select which will force a config option to 'y' yes matter the dependencies.
 The dependencies are moved to the symbol GENERIC_IOMAP and we avoid the situation where select forces a symbol equals to 'y'.